 Internal Audit includes a summary of all external audit activity in the “Work in Progress” section of the Audit Committee Report and presents it to the Audit Committee at the next scheduled BOG/Audit Committee meeting.

 An exit conference is generally held with University personnel and the external auditor to discuss the overall results of the review as well as the findings and recommendations to be included in the report.
-The meeting is planned and facilitated by the Audit Coordinator.
-The Auditor assigned to the external audit attends this meeting.
+The meeting is planned and facilitated by the unit's Audit Coordinator.
+The Internal Auditor assigned to the external audit attends this meeting.

 Copies of the external auditor’s final audit report are sent to Unit Management, Senior Management (Director/Dean), and Internal Audit by the Audit Coordinator.
 Internal Audit provides a summary of the final audit report and presents it to the Audit Committee at the next scheduled BOG/Audit Committee meeting.